Rate-In: Information-Driven Adaptive Dropout Rates for Improved Inference-Time Uncertainty Estimation: Introduction

 Our main contributions are:

-\begin{itemize} \item We introduce an information-theoretic framework for adjusting dropout rates during inference, interpreting dropout as controlled noise injection and quantifying its impact on information flow within the network. \item We propose \textbf{Rate-In}, an algorithm that dynamically adjusts dropout rates per layer and per input instance by controlling the information loss induced by dropout, without requiring ground truth labels. \item We demonstrate the effectiveness of Rate-In through extensive empirical evaluations on synthetic data and real-world medical imaging tasks, showing that it improves uncertainty estimation and calibration compared to fixed or heuristic dropout rates, without compromising predictive performance. \end{itemize}
+\begin{itemize} \item We introduce an information-theoretic framework for adjusting dropout rates during inference, interpreting dropout as controlled noise injection and quantifying its impact on information flow within the network. \item We propose \textbf{Rate-In}, an algorithm that dynamically adjusts dropout rates per layer and per input instance by controlling the information loss induced by dropout, without requiring ground truth labels. \item We demonstrate Rate-In's effectiveness through extensive empirical evaluations on synthetic data and real-world medical imaging tasks, showing improved uncertainty estimation and calibration over fixed or heuristic dropout rates, without compromising predictive performance. \end{itemize}

 The rest of the paper is organized as follows: In Section~\ref{sec:background}, we provide background on uncertainty estimation in neural networks, discuss dropout and its limitations, and explore the application of information theory to deep learning.
 In Section~\ref{sec:rate_in}, we detail the Rate-In algorithm and its implementation.
 Section~\ref{sec:experiments} presents experimental results demonstrating the benefits of Rate-In in uncertainty estimation tasks.
 Finally, in Section~\ref{sec:summary}, we discuss the implications of our findings and potential directions for future work.